UPDATED SEPTEMBER 2015

 1. The first thing that you need to do is research where in Tibet you want to go.
 Tibet, including the Amdo and Kham regions, is huge and covers roughly 25% of the land mass of China, which is the world’s 4th largest country by area.
 There are dozens of amazing routes and itineraries to choose from.
 Since Tibet is so huge, it has many different types of geography to offer.
 I recommend picking up a copy of Lonely Planet’s Tibet guidebook.
 This newly updated guidebook is the best option for researching the popular overland routes that begin in Lhasa.
 It has detailed information for getting from Lhasa to Mt.
 Everest Base Camp, the Nepal border or to western Tibet’s Mt.
 Kailash and Lake Manasarovar.
 For information about the Amdo and Kham regions, I recommend getting Lonely Planet’s China guidebook.
 The Qinghai, western Sichuan, northwest Yunnan and southwest Gansu chapters are loaded with useful information on the Amdo and Kham regions.
 Another excellent resource is Footprints Tibet Handbook.
 This guidebook covers all regions of Tibet.

 All foreign travelers to the Tibet Autonomous Region are required to be part of an organized tour that includes travel permits, a tour guide and a private vehicle with a driver (no vehicle is required if you are just staying in Lhasa).
 There are no exceptions to this.
 You will not be allowed to board a train or flight to Lhasa without showing your travel permits.
 These permits can only be issued by a travel agency.
 This is not a new regulation, but has been enforced off and on for the past 30 years.
-The Kham and Amdo areas, which cover 50% of the Tibetan Plateau, have no travel regulations, though they do close periodically due to protests and riots.
+The Kham and Amdo areas, which cover 50% of the Tibetan Plateau, have no travel regulations, though they do close periodically due to political protests.

 3. When you have decided on a travel route for Tibet and have found a good travel agency to use, then you (actually the agency) begin processing your tour.
 This can all be done through email.
 There is no need to physically go to a travel agency to arrange your tour of Tibet.
-As I stated above, begin contacting a Tibet based travel agency 2 or 3 weeks before you plan to arrive in Lhasa.
-In order for your travel permits to be processed, you will need to scan and email the agency you use a high-res image of both your passport and Chinese visa.
+As I stated above, begin contacting a Tibet based travel agency 4 to 6 weeks before you plan to arrive in Lhasa.
+In order for your travel permits to be processed, you will need to scan and email the agency you use a high-resolution image of both your passport and Chinese visa.
 These are needed in order to apply for your travel permits.
 The agency will arrange your permits and everything else for you.
 They will arrange a guide, a vehicle and a driver.
 Most agencies can also arrange train tickets and discounted air tickets to Lhasa.

 4. Travel agencies require a deposit of anywhere between 10% and 50% before they will issue you your travel permit.
 Tour deposits can be sent using a bank transfer, Western Union or Pay Pal.
 The remaining balance of your tour will need to be paid once you arrive in Lhasa.
 Some agencies will require you to pay the entire tour balance before arriving in Lhasa.
 As long as the agency is reputable, I see no problem paying the entire tour balance before arriving in Lhasa.